NDeeSeee/workflows/README.md

 - **Permission Problems**: Ensure file permissions are correct in the destination directory

 For detailed logs, check the GitHub Actions output or the `deployment.log` file generated during the run.

+## Documentation

+- [HPC Usage Guide](docs/hpc-usage.md) - How to use the deployed Singularity images
+- [Runner Setup Guide](docs/runner-setup.md) - Detailed instructions for setting up the self-hosted runner

 ## Notification Setup